pikatchu/closedsource/book/0032-debugger.md

 Jasmina grinned.
 "Okay, now both registers have the values we gave them."

 Jasper tapped the screen.
 "Exactly.
 Now, one last step.
-Let’s see what happens when we execute the ADD instruction."
+Let's see what happens when we execute the ADD instruction."

 Jasmina clicked STEP again.